 Amex® EveryDay Preferred Credit Card

-We like the Amex EveryDay Preferred Credit Card a bit better than its no fee sibling, the Amex EveryDay Credit Card, but it’s still not quite good enough to be a must-have in your wallet.
+We like the Amex EveryDay Preferred Credit Card a bit better than its no annual fee sibling, the Amex EveryDay Credit Card from American Express, but it’s still not quite good enough to be a must-have in your wallet.

 Although it offers a good rewards rate on typical household spending, it can be pretty complicated to keep track of all that you’d have to do to make the most of this card.
 There are other cards with similar rewards that require less effort.